daalvareza/next-calculator/README.md

 - Numpad Layout: Numeric keypad arranged like a typical calculator, including 0–9, ., =, and basic operators (+, -, *, /).
 - Calculation History: A slide-up panel that records past expressions and results.
 Click any entry to reload it into the calculator.
 - Copy to Clipboard: Click the copy icon in the result display to copy the latest answer.
-- Unit Converter: Inline conversion of your result into common units:
-    - Centimeters to inches (cm → in).
-    - Kilograms to pounds (kg → lb).
-    - Celsius to Fahrenheit (°C → °F).
 - Keyboard Support:
     - 0–9 . % ( ) + - * / keys map to calculator keys.
     - Enter → =.